forgi86/sysid-neural-structures-fitting/README.md

  * Open-loop simulation error minimization
  * Multistep simulation error minimization

-## Example folders:
+# Folders:
+* examples: examples of fitting neural dynamical models
+* torchid:  pytorch implementation of the fitting methods
+* common:   definition of fitting metrics r-square, etc

-The examples performed are the following:
+The examples considered in the examples/ folder are the following:

 * `` RLC_example``: nonlinear RLC circuit thoroughly discussed in the paper
-* `` CSTR_example``: CSTR system from
+* `` CSTR_example``: CSTR system from the DaISy dataset [https://homes.esat.kuleuven.be/~tokka/daisydata.html]
 * `` cartpole_example``: cart-pole system

-For the RLC example, the main scripts are:
+For the nonlinear RLC example (folder examples/RLC_example), the main scripts are:

  *   ``symbolic_RLC.m``: Symbolic manipulation of the RLC model, constant definition
  * ``RLC_generate_id.py``:  generate the identification dataset